danielrosehill/Github-Gist-MCP-Minimal/README.md

 ## Why This Fork?

-The original gistpad-mcp is feature-rich but provides 27+ tools, which floods MCP context.
-This minimal fork reduces it to just 4 core operations:
+The original gistpad-mcp is excellent and feature-rich with 27+ tools for full gist management.
+This fork is a pared-down alternative for users who only need basic gist operations and want to minimize MCP context usage.
+It reduces the toolset to just 4 core operations:

 - Create private gists
 - Create public gists (with auto-appended verification notice)